Skip to main content

 Research activities

-Many adults suffer from hearing and vision loss.
+Older adults suffer often from both hearing and vision (‘dual-sensory’) loss.
 Because these losses are typically handled separately, the ‘true’ handicap caused by them is underestimated.
-Further, because routine diagnostic tests focus on sensory instead of perceptual processes, communication-related consequences may be overlooked.
-In our lab, we investigate audiovisual perception with and without hearing and vision loss to shed light on the underlying mechanisms and deficits that occur.
+Further, because routine diagnostic tests focus on sensory instead of perceptual processes, communication-related consequences are overlooked.
+In our lab, we investigate multisensory perception with and without hearing and vision loss to shed light on the underlying mechanisms and deficits that occur.
+Moreover, we work on new diagnostic measures and compensation strategies for tackling dual-sensory loss.

 Picture: Nana Olejank Hansen